 At Treasury, Mr. Cook served as the lead risk/compliance officer for the $40 billion Public-Private Investment Program of the Office of Financial Stability.
 In that capacity, he helped to build from the ground up a fund manager application and selection process to co-invest public money in the mortgage-backed securities market that successfully promoted liquidity and price discovery in the wake of the mortgage crisis of 2008.
 He was also an attorney in the Enforcement and Compliance Division of the Office of the Comptroller of the Currency.
 In that capacity, he served a leadership role in a high-profile trial involving alleged fraud on the part of a bank institutional affiliated party related to over $120 million.
 Mr. Cook previously worked as an associate in the Financial Institutions Group of an international law firm, where he advised financial institutions on regulatory matters involved in mergers and acquisitions.

-Mr. Cook clerked for the Honorable A. Raymond Randolph of the US Court of Appeals for the District of Columbia Circuit, during which term he advised on cases involving such varied matters as remands from the US Supreme Court on the Freedom of Information and Federal Advisory Committee Acts, and cases involving issues of first impression regarding the Uniform Code of Military Justice, the Geneva Conventions, cases on agency deference, plea bargains as constitutional contracts, criminal appeals and many others.
-He was also a summer associate for a US law firm and an associate consultant at an international strategy management consulting firm.
+Mr. Cook clerked for the Honorable A. Raymond Randolph of the US Court of Appeals for the District of Columbia Circuit, during which term he advised on cases involving such varied matters as remands from the US Supreme Court on the Freedom of Information and Federal Advisory Committee Acts, and many others.
+He was also an associate consultant at an international strategy management consulting firm.

 Insights & News